While the Colosseum stands, Rome shall stand; when the Colosseum falls, Rome shall fall; when Rome falls, the world shall fall.

 Like many of the most interesting things in life, the Colosseum is a paradox: as both the symbol of an incredibly advanced civilisation whose skill in engineering was centuries ahead of its time and at the same time a gore-stained monument to an insatiable collective bloodlust, a visit to the Colosseum reminds us of how ancient Rome was both eerily similar to our world and totally alien to it.

 The Colosseum remains the largest amphitheatre ever built, and the most immediately recognisable icon of the ancient world nearly two millennia after its construction.
-The structure is visible from all over the city, and is centrally situated next to the Forum and Palatine Hill, the antique centre of political power and site of the Imperial palaces respectively.
+The structure is visible from all over the city, and is centrally situated next to the Roman Forum and Palatine Hill, the antique centre of political power and site of the Imperial palaces respectively.

-Unlike those gravity-filled spaces, the Colosseum was designed specifically for entertainment, a place where all Roman citizens could go to let their hair down and forget about the hardships of daily life.
+The Colosseum was designed specifically for entertainment, a place where all Roman citizens could go to let their hair down and forget about the hardships of daily life.
 It was begun in 70AD on the orders of the emperor Vespasian as a gift to the people of Rome and proof of his generosity.
 The massive stadium regularly welcomed crowds of 65,000 people and more to its events, which were open to all Roman citizens of the city (they were free, too).

 To inaugurate its completion, the emperor Vespasian’s son and successor Titus celebrated with 100 days of non-stop games including exotic animal hunts, executions, music, and of course gladiator battles.
 The tradition of the games would continue here for fully five centuries as a key guarantor of social cohesion in the Imperial capital.